Insider Itinerary: Canada 101

 Dig into a Morning Maple Doughnut

 Canada’s coffee chain Tim Hortons (named after a hockey star, naturally) serves up Timbits, iconic little doughnut balls, but Vancouver is also home to artisan doughnut makers.
-Head downtown to dig into quirky flavours at Cartem’s at 543 West Pender Street, Lucky’s Doughnuts at 689 Thurlow Street or take a trip to Granville Island Public Market’s Lee’s Donuts to pick up a maple doughnut to start the day.
+Head downtown to Lucky’s Doughnuts at 689 Thurlow Street, dig into quirky flavours at Cartem’s at 2190 Main Street in Mt Pleasant, or take a trip to Granville Island Public Market’s Lee’s Donuts to pick up a maple doughnut to start the day.
+Hot tip: There’s also a Lee’s location at the domestic terminal at YVR!

 Fly Over Canada in 15 Minutes

 Belt up and get ready to ‘fly’ across the country from Canada Place.
-FlyOver Canada is a breath-taking immersive experience that takes you on a realistic flight from the East Coast and the Maritimes to the most western point of Vancouver Island.
+Flyover Vancouver has a brand new, breathtaking immersive experience called Awaken Canada which takes you on a realistic flight from the East Coast and the Maritimes to the most western point of Vancouver Island.
 We don’t want to spoil too much of the surprise but it’s a must-do if you want to see Canada from the sky without taking off.

 Catch a Vancouver Canucks Game

 Want to sound like a local?
 Drop the ‘ice’ and just call it hockey when you turn up for a Vancouver Canucks game at Rogers Arena on the edge of downtown.
-Grab a beer — Molson is a big brand or try one of the local craft beers on tap there such as Red Truck Brewing.
+Grab a beer — Molson is a big brand or try one of the local craft beers on tap.
 Cheer on the Canucks and join in the fun at Canada’s favourite game.
-If you’re visiting outside of hockey season (which runs roughly October to April) or you’ve got time, and the inclination, pop to the BC Sports Hall of Fame in nearby BC Place and to learn about some of the province’s most well-loved sportsmen and women.
+If you’re visiting outside of hockey season (which runs roughly October to April) or you’ve got time, and the inclination, pop to the BC Sports Hall of Fame in nearby BC Place and learn about some of the province’s best-loved sporting stars.

 Pick Up Some Poutine

 Squeaky cheese curds, gloopy gravy and fries might not sound like a delicacy but the humble plate of poutine is Canada’s national dish.
-Best consumed after a few of those hockey beers, poutine appears on many menus in upscale versions (duck fat or pork belly, anyone?) but can be found as take-out at Davie Street’s Fritz European Fry House and La Belle Patate.
+Best consumed after a few of those hockey beers, poutine appears on many menus in upscale versions (duck fat or pork belly, anyone?) but can be found as take-out at Davie Street’s Fritz European Fry House and La Belle Patate, or try the vegetarian versions at MeeT in Yaletown.

 Looking for a Canadian-themed stay in Vancouver?
 Check out our great rates for your vacation.